 - 1. The student must be a senior. - 2.
-The student must be passing at least 3 academic credit hours and eligible to graduate. - 3.
+The student must be passing at least 4 additional academic credit hours and eligible to graduate. - 3.
 The student must meet grade and attendance requirements as stated on the work release form.